Animal Style Burger Fries (Copycat In-N-Out)

 How to Make Animal Style Fries With Meat

-- Preheat the oven according to package directions for fries (we cook ours at 425°F).
+Bake up the fries and caramelize the onions.
+Preheat the oven according to package directions for fries (we cook ours at 425°F).
 Line a baking sheet with parchment paper for easier cleanup.
+Bake the fries for 25 to 30 minutes or according to package directions, then season with seasoning salt.

-- Heat butter and oil in a frying pan over medium to medium-high heat.
-Add the onions and cook for 2 minutes, then add 2-3 tbsp water.
-Cook for 6-8 minutes until the water evaporates & onions turn golden, and repeat adding water/cooking until onions are soft and caramel in color, about 20-25 minutes total.
+While the fries are baking, heat butter in a frying pan over medium to medium-high heat.
+Add the onions and cook for a few minutes, then add some water and cook a few more minutes until the water evaporates and onions turn golden.
+Repeat adding water/cooking until the onions are soft and caramel in color, about 20-25 minutes total.
 Season with salt at the end.

 - Top the seasoned fries with chopped burgers.